 The Jordan Future shoe, which first dropped in 2014, is one of the Jumpman models that fuses lifestyle with performance.
 It is known as the first Jordan hoop-inspired shoe to feature a one-piece woven upper with a sole that took inspiration from the celebrated Air Jordan XI.
 Lightweight and minimal in design, it did not take much time to achieve fame and success in the sneaker realm.

 The Future proved worthy of its spot as one of the most successful hybrid shoes ever issued.
 It received tons of colorway releases here and then, including premium colorways like the Infrared and the Glow.
 This mid-top off-court shoe also had a low-top version released in February 2015.

-In 2016, while the production of the Future shoes stopped temporarily, the Jordan brand introduced a high-top, winterized, boot version of the Future called the Air Jordan Future Boot.
+In 2016, while the production of the Future shoes stopped temporarily, the Jordan brand introduced a high-top, winterized, cleat version of the Future called the Air Jordan Future Cleat.
 Like the Future, it features a mesh/woven-like upper but equipped with waterproof technology.
 Also adopted from the Future silhouette are the asymmetric lacing and the sole design and construction.
 3M reflective detailing is seen on the laces, while the tongue is gusseted to prevent entry of dirt, water, and debris into the shoe.

 - The laces have reflective details for added visibility, while the sole unit got inspiration from the AJ 11.

 - The asymmetric lacing is a nod to the Jordan Future shoe.